 For a deep dive into Native American life in the Pacific Northwest, the Pendleton-based Tamástslikt Cultural Institute expansively surveys some 10,000 years of living history.
-Interactive exhibits, special events and a Living Culture Village celebrate the traditions of Cayuse, Umatilla and Walla tribes.
+Interactive exhibits, special events and a Living Culture Village celebrate the traditions of Cayuse, Umatilla and Walla Walla tribes.
 The institute is the only museum located along the historic Oregon Trail that documents how the arrival of settlers forever changed tribal life.

 End of the Oregon Trail Interpretive Center

 The plot thickens in Oregon City, historic site of the land-grant office where trail travelers signed their documents and received land assignments.
 Immerse yourself in trail lore, experience stories of settlers and dispel some trail myths at the End of the Oregon Trail Interpretive Center.
 Here’s a fact you’ll learn there: Most of the travelers who took to the trail were not poor and out for a quick land grab; instead, they were established families who sold everything they had to undertake the journey.
-The center’s exhibits include a choose-your-own-adventure station, genealogy assistance for pioneer descendants, crafts such as candle making, the history of black trail travelers and a running film about the drama of the trail.
+The center’s exhibits include a guided pioneer walk, genealogy assistance for pioneer descendants, crafts such as candle making, the history of black trail travelers and a running film about the drama of the trail.